Pickin' the Right Frickin' Chicken: Guide to Picking

 Where To Buy

 There are many places where you can buy chicks or full grown birds.
 One of the more popular places are hatcheries that ship day old chicks to your local post office, and www.mypetchicken.com is very popular.
 These can be great for people that would like to have all different breeds.
 You can also go the route of full grown birds or pullets that can be found in you local trading paper or online at www.craigslist.org. www.backyardchickens.com is also a great place to look for hatching eggs or anything in between that you might want.
+See the Chicken Breeders & Hatcheries and the BYC Buy Sell Trade (BST) forum sections.
 The people that use this site are very friendly and would help any chance they get.
 Explore your options and be selective in your process of picking your backyard flock.

 Get a Flock